E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 ## Objectives

+- Configure separate user and services VLANs
+- Provide inter-VLAN routing using Router-on-a-Stick
-- Configure centralized DNS services
+- Configure an internal DNS server
-- Create DNS records for internal network resources
+- Create a DNS record for a web server
 - Configure a client to use the DNS server
-- Provide routing between the user and server networks
-- Verify connectivity to the DNS server
+- Verify connectivity before DNS is configured
 - Verify hostname resolution
-- Access a network service using a hostname
+- Access a web service using a hostname
-- Compare successful and failed DNS resolution
+- Test what happens when the DNS record is removed

 ---